mrciolino/wiki-backup/systems/Roboscript.md

 ## ⚠️ Computer Overload
-When a RoboScript triggers memory or time overflows:
+When a RoboScript triggers memory or time overflows.
+This could occur if Bazzdos loses control of his mind or could even be triggered in an emergency situation to stop anyone from reaching Bazzdos' **soul core** and destroying his source code.
-- Creature makes **1d6 random attacks**
+> - Creature makes **1d6 random attacks**
-- Casts **1d4 random spells**
+> - Casts **1d4 random spells**
-- Then enters **Super Hibernation Form**: transforms into a compact, immobile metal box, still capable of observation.
+> - Then enters **Super Hibernation Form**: transforms into a compact, immobile metal box, still capable of observation.
-- Reboot requires specific actions.
+> - Reboot requires specific actions.
+>

 ## 🧠 Programmer Feedback
+The only person to code in Roboscript besides Bazzdos was Spoops.
+This was for the first Script 1, "`TALK like C3PO sometimes`", and for Script 3.
+For Script 1, a shock was given since C3PO was not in Bazzdos' memory.
+After some memory updates the **code passed quality checks** and Spoops was granted bless as according to the below logic:

 - **Success:** A subtle electric charge grants **Bless** (*+1d4 to an ability roll*).
 - **Failure:** Sparks cause **1d6 Lightning damage** and stun for 6 seconds.